Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 3-3.
+- In six games as the underdog over the last 10 matchups, the Brewers have a record of 2-4.

-- When it comes to the total, the Brewers and their opponents are 1-9-0 in their previous 10 games.

-- The Brewers' previous 10 contests have not had a runline set by oddsmakers.
-The average over/under established by bookmakers in Milwaukee's past five contests has been 9.2, a stretch during which the Brewers and their opponents have gone under each time.
+- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on two occasions.

 Read More About This Game